-The Islamic State of Iraq and Syria (ISIS)—also referred to as the Islamic State of Iraq and the Levant, the Islamic State, or Daesh—split from al-Qa’ida in 2014 and established its self-proclaimed caliphate.
+- ISIS—also referred to as the Islamic State of Iraq and the Levant, the Islamic State, or Daesh—is a Salafi-jihadist militant group that split from al-Qa’ida in June 2014 to establish its self-proclaimed caliphate.

 Threat to New Jersey: Moderate

 The terror threat from ISIS to New Jersey is moderate due to the group’s ability to inspire individuals to conduct attacks in the State and surrounding region on behalf of the organization.
 Since 2015, there have been nine ISIS-inspired attacks by homegrown violent extremists in the tri-state area.

 • On December 11, Akayed Ullah detonated an improvised explosive device in a New York City subway corridor near the Port Authority Bus Terminal, injuring two.
 Ullah claimed he conducted the attack in the name of ISIS.